behreajj/AsepriteSwatchExchange/README.md

 The file begins with the header, "ASEF", `0x41 0x53 0x45 0x46`, followed by the file version, 1.0.0, `0x00 0x01 0x00 0x00`.
 The number of blocks is described by `0x00 0x00 0x00 0x0E`.
 A block of color data begins with `0x00 x01`.
 The number of bytes that follow after in the block, 34, is signaled by `0x00 0x22`.
 The length of the swatch's name, 6, with a terminal zero appended, is given by `0x00 0x007`.
 After the name, `0x52 0x47 0x42 0x20` signals the "RGB " format.
 The number of color channels to follow depends on the format.
 This is different from `.aco`, which always had 4 channels.
 For RGB, there are 3 color channels with 4 bytes per channel.
 The bytes represent the value as a real number.
 The color block concludes with the global, spot or normal color mode, `0x00 0x02`.

 For more samples, see the samples folder of this repository.

-## Download

-To download this script, click on the green Code button above, then select Download Zip.
-You can also click on the `aseSwatch.lua` file.
-Beware that some browsers will append a `.txt` file format extension to script files on download.
-Aseprite will not recognize the script until this is removed and the original `.lua` extension is used.
-There can also be issues with copying and pasting.
-Be sure to click on the Raw file button; do not copy the formatted code.

-## Usage

-To use this script, open Aseprite.
-In the menu bar, go to `File > Scripts > Open Scripts Folder`.
-Move the Lua script into the folder that opens.
-Return to Aseprite; go to `File > Scripts > Rescan Scripts Folder` (the default hotkey is `F5`).
-The script should now be listed under `File > Scripts`.
-Select `aseSwatchIo.lua` to launch the dialog.

-If an error message in Aseprite's console appears, check if the script folder is on a file path that includes characters beyond [UTF-8](https://en.wikipedia.org/wiki/UTF-8), such as 'é' (e acute) or 'ö' (o umlaut).

-A hot key can be assigned to the script by going to `Edit > Keyboard Shortcuts`.
-The search input box in the top left of the shortcuts dialog can be used to locate the script by its file name.
-The dialog can be closed with `Alt+C`.
-The import button can be activated with `Alt+I`; export, with `Alt+E`.

-If no sprite is open when a file is imported, the script will create a new sprite with the palette's swatches on the canvas.
-If the file is an Aseprite generated `.ase` file, then it will be opened as a sprite, not as a palette.
-If a sprite is open, then the active sprite's palette is set to the import.
-Indexed color mode sprites will be converted to RGB before the palette is set, then re-converted to indexed color mode after.

 ### Color Profiles